ghaege/pdf-converter/README.md

 ### Build info

-- Debian SID (because it comes with LibreOffice 7+ which performs about 15% better than 6+)
+- Debian SID (because it comes with LibreOffice 7+ which performs better than 6+)
 - LibreOffice 7+
 - OpenJDK 11 Java
 - PDF Converter as REST API